jwhudnall/Springboard-Software-Engineering-Bootcamp/README.md

 - Intermediate Flask
 - Full Stack Capstone Project 1

+### Node and Express
+After learning how to use JavaScript for front-end deployment, we'll teach you how to utilize it in the back-end to build high performing applications with Node and Express.
+Trainings in this section will be tested in your second sprint project where you'll get to build a REST API using Node, Express, and SQL.
+- Node and Express Fundamentals
+- Building Full Stack Applications with Node and Express
+- Back End Sprint Project

+### ReactJS and Redux
+This final section aims to set you up for success in your future software engineering career path.
+Here we'll be teaching you technologies that companies like Facebook use to create products that scale.
+You'll also learn about data structures and algorithms to not only learn how to succeed in interviews but also understand the theoretical basis behind architecting applications.
+Finally, you'll be equipped with all the knowledge to create a full-stack application in your final capstone project.
+- ReactJS Fundamentals
+- Intermediate ReactJS
+- Redux
+- Full Stack Capstone Project 2
+- Data Structures and Algorithms

 # Projects
 The projects below were interspersed throughout the curriculum.
 Some projects have standalone repos for deployment purposes; others may be listed _private_ due to the program's Academic Policy.